Temple Newsam

 The estate lends its name to the Temple Newsam ward of Leeds City Council, in which it is situated, and lies to the east of the city, just south of Halton Moor, Halton, Whitkirk and Colton.
-It is one of nine sites in the Leeds Museums & Galleries group.

-The house is a Grade I listed building, defined as a "building of outstanding or national architectural or historic interest".
-The stables are Grade II* listed ("particularly significant buildings of more than local interest"), and ten separate features of the estate are Grade II listed ("buildings of special architectural or historic interest"), including the Sphinx Gates and the Barn.
-Temple Newsam House is one of Leeds Museums and Galleries sites.
-It is also part of the research group, Yorkshire Country House Partnership.

 History

 1066 to 1520

 In the Domesday Book of 1086 the manor is listed as Neuhusam (meaning new houses) and was held by Ilbert de Lacy and his sons.
 Before the Norman Conquest of 1066 it had been held by Dunstan and Glunier, Anglo-Saxon thanes.
 In about 1155, Henry de Lacy gave it to the Knights Templar, who built Temple Newsam Preceptory on a site near the present house.
-The Templars farmed the estate very efficiently, with 1100 animals.
+The Templars farmed the estate very efficiently, with 1,100 animals.
 In 1307 the Templars were suppressed, and Edward II granted the manor to Sir Robert Holland who held it until 1323 when he was deprived of his estates.
-The Templars tried to retake the estate but they were forced to surrender and in 1327 it was granted to Mary de St Pol, the Countess of Pembroke, who held the manor for 50 years.
+The Knights Hospitaller tried to acquire the estate but they were forced to surrender and in 1327 it was granted to Mary de St Pol, the Countess of Pembroke, who held the manor for 50 years.
 In 1377 by royal decree the estate reverted to Philip Darcy, 4th Baron Darcy de Knayth (1341–1398).
-It then passed through several members of the Darcy family, until it was inherited by the 21-year old Thomas, Lord Darcy in 1488.
+It then passed through several members of the Darcy family, until it was inherited by the 21-year old Thomas Darcy, 1st Baron Darcy de Darcy in 1488.
 Between 1500 and 1520 a Tudor manor house, known as Temple Newsam House, was built on the site.
 It has also been spelled "Newsham" in the past.